-This example shows how to specify an stationary ARMA model subject to measurement error using
+This example shows how to create an stationary ARMA model subject to measurement error using

-To explicitly specify a state-space model, it is helpful to write the state and observation equations in matrix form.
+To explicitly create a state-space model, it is helpful to write the state and observation equations in matrix form.
 In this example, the state of interest is the ARMA(2,1) process

 where is Gaussian with mean 0 and known standard deviation 0.5.